binnurr/REIT/README.md

 ## Acknowledgements

-* ROS on Docker on macOS as the slave node and connect to the ROS Master in the host: https://medium.com/@yasuhirachiba/specifying-port-to-be-used-by-ros1-node-bd9dfd8643c6
+* Solution to get ROS messages from ROS Master running on the host from ROS on Docker as the slave node as ```--net=host``` option does not work in Mac: https://medium.com/@yasuhirachiba/specifying-port-to-be-used-by-ros1-node-bd9dfd8643c6
 * Facial expression analyzer library: https://github.com/pablovin/FaceChannel/